How Set and Measure Your Content Marketing Goals

 And second, it’s about using the right marketing analytics solutions and making your platforms work for you.
 This means you’ll need to develop a marketing technology stack that allows you to clearly track the entire buyer journey, starting from the first touch point to closing a sale.

-Targeting Your Content Marketing Metrics for Business Goals
+Tying Your Content Marketing Metrics with Business Goals

 - Is the focus on attracting new customers to help fuel future business growth, so your priorities may be lead generation and customer acquisition?